 - Trauma therapy

 If you’re ready to loosen addiction’s grip on your life, we’re here to help.
-Call Red Oak Recovery® at 866.457.7590 to talk with one of our admissions counselors about the programs we offer.
+Call Red Oak Recovery at 828.382.9699 to talk with one of our enrollment counselors about the programs we offer.
 Asking for help can be hard, and the fact that you’re researching addiction therapy shows that you’re ready to make a change.
 Recovery is possible!
 All you need to do is pick up the phone.